 Latest on The Half Moon

-Closed since the Great Flood of August 2013, The Half Moon pub is now set to reopen early in 2017.
-Fuller’s have taken possession, scaffolding is up, and refitting has finally begun.
+Closed since the Great Flood of August 2013, The Half Moon pub is set to open in Spring 2017.

 The Half Moon today is a sorry sight, and is greatly missed.
-We have very few proper pubs in Herne Hill, and it is certain that the locals will flock back after three years of deprivation.
+We have very few proper pubs in Herne Hill, and it is certain that the locals will flock back after three and a half years of deprivation.

 Owing to growing local concern about the pub’s lengthy closure and the absence of information as to when or in what form it might re-open, Southwark agreed to list it as an Asset of Community Value, in part for the contribution of live music to the social well-being of the local community.
 ACV status is a consideration in granting or refusing a planning application for change of use.
 Since, however, the proposed use of the ground floor in planning terms remains the same, whether a live music venue is included or not, the relevance of the ACV status was always questionable.
 There were many objections to the application, as part of a well-organised campaign in favour of reinstating a music venue.
 Fuller’s plans indicate kitchen and restaurant spaces at the rear, in place of the performance room (originally designed for billiards).
 They made it clear that they did not want to run a music venue, of which they have no experience, but they do want to run a gastropub, where they have plenty of experience.
 They also point to the fact that their scheme will create 35 full-time and part-time jobs.